 Cope's rule and the dynamics of body mass evolution in North American mammals.
 Science 280:731-734 (1998)

-My latest greatest is shareholder quorum subsampling.
+My latest greatest methods are the gap filler turnover rate equations, the creeping-shadow-of-a-doubt Bayesian extinction probability equation (say that a few times fast), and the rescaled Forbes index.
+All of which are top secret.
+But before that came shareholder quorum subsampling, which at the moment is functionally still a secret despite having been described in three different papers.
 Try running it on your ecological count data with this simple R function - if you dare.
 And for the more ambitious, there's always the option of downloading the fossil record of everything and crunching it to smithereens with the Fossilworks built-in diversity curve generator.

-I also have projects going on community ecology, body mass evolution, molecular clock calibration, and early childhood development.
+I also have projects concerning contemporary extinction rates, community ecology, body mass evolution, molecular clock calibration, zoo finances, and early childhood development.

 If that's not enough, my CV gives all the gory details.

 And if you simply must know right now you can cast an e-mail into the ether using this very special address: <john dot alroy at mq dot edu dot au>.